 On the north-west side of the island is a surf spot called Duppies, known for its chilled atmosphere and small crowds.
 If you move down a bit to the east side, you will find a world-class break at Bathsheba called Soup Bowls, it is a world-renowned right-hander and people from all over the world fly there for a big swell.

 Down south is where you’ll find Silver Sands beach and Surfers Bay.
 These are excellent spots for beginners and there are surf schools at both of them that will get you started.

-Jamaica, although not really known for its surfing is a great place for beginners to learn.
-The waters there are pretty chilled and calm, and are easy to break into.
+Jamaica, although not really known for as a top Caribbean surfing location, is nonetheless a great place for beginners to learn.
+The waters there are pretty chilled and calm and are easy to break into.
 There are a lot of surf camps up and down the coast to stay at and get lessons from.